dwarukira/calcufin/README.md

 > - Credit utilisation
 - Recent transaction
 > a list of recent/all transaction accross all linked accounts.
 With the ability to filter, sort and change categories
-- Create and manage burgets
+- Create and manage monthly budget
+> - View monthly cashflow
+> - Create weekly targets
+> - Add and track subscription bills
+- Create finacial goals
+- Manage notifications